chnyda/taikungoclient/client/docs/AttachDetachAlertingProfileCommand.md

 HasAlertingProfileId returns a boolean if a field has been set.

-### SetAlertingProfileIdNil

-`func (o *AttachDetachAlertingProfileCommand) SetAlertingProfileIdNil(b bool)`

- SetAlertingProfileIdNil sets the value for AlertingProfileId to be an explicit nil

-### UnsetAlertingProfileId
-`func (o *AttachDetachAlertingProfileCommand) UnsetAlertingProfileId()`

-UnsetAlertingProfileId ensures that no value is present for AlertingProfileId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)